rnowling/rnowling.github.io/_posts/2019-09-02-first-year-teaching.md

 ### 7. Seek Advice from Your Colleagues
 My success in teaching in my first year was made possible due in no small part to the wisdom and support of my colleagues.
 I benefited greatly by bouncing ideas off of my colleagues and listening to their experiences.
+I would often take the same piece of material to two or three faculty members to get different points of view.
 Many of my colleagues have 10 or more years of accumulated experience.
 Their advice and feedback often kept me from going down a wrong turn and helped me polish my rough, untested ideas before coming into contact with the harsh nature of reality.
 I am greatly indebted to them for the time, attention, and support they gave me.

 My colleagues were happy, if not eager, to share their course materials with me.
 I found that creating my own slides and materials was a necessary part of my process of preparing for lectures.
 Nonetheless, having examples to study saved me time when preparing my own materials and made it easier to synchronize across sections.
 Don’t be afraid to ask for and borrow materials!

 ## Epilogue
 My first year of full-time teaching as an assistant professor at a PUI was quite a challenge, but I’m comfortable calling it a success.
 From the various challenges, I was able to grow by leaps and bounds both professionally and personally.
-The net result is that as I prepare to enter my second year, I feel more confident in my teaching, like I’m facing fewer unknowns, and better prepared all around.
+The net result is that as I prepare to enter my second year I feel more confident in my teaching; I’m facing fewer unknowns and better prepared all around.

+(Thank you to [Josiah Yoder](https://faculty-web.msoe.edu/yoder/) for helpful edits and feedback!)